MartinR2345/EndtoEndCybersecurityProgram-/README.md

 </p>

  <strong>Why This Step Matters</strong><br>
-This creates the organizational context, operational environment, business risk profile and compliance landscape.
+The objective of Step 1 creates the organizational context, operational environment, business risk profile and compliance landscape.
 The objective is to understand the business.

 <p align="center">
  <strong>Step Two: Define Systems, Users, Devices & Sensitive Data </strong> <br/>